finnisimo4768/SIEN-Project/README.md

 - **Vitest**: A testing framework for Vite projects.
 Vitest is used to run unit and integration tests for the application.

 - **ESLint**: A tool for identifying and fixing problems in JavaScript code.
-ESLint is used to enforce coding standards and improve code quality.
+ESLint helps maintain code quality and consistency across the project.

 - **pnpm**: A fast and efficient package manager for JavaScript. pnpm is used to manage project dependencies.